n8th9n/Tic-Tac-Toe-for-C-sharp/README.md

 # Tic-Tac-Toe-for-C-sharp
-This isa simple game of tic tac toe i created for the console in C#
+This is a simple game of tic tac toe i created for the console in C#